 Family or friends.
-Get a close relative or friend to be there with you to ask any questions you might have missed out and can even help with remembering instructions or health goals from the physiotherapist.
+Get a close relative or friend to be there with you to ask any questions you might have missed out on and even help with remembering instructions or health goals from the physiotherapist.

 Be Comfortable.
 Wear your most comfortable clothes so that physiotherapists are able to gauge the part of your body that is hurting more accurately or is associated with your symptoms.